Blog →

 Read through the SLA to see if the service provider guarantees a resolution or response time.

-Customizability helps tweak the platform to suit your needs.
+Customizability helps tweak the platform to suit your needs and streamline your customer service team's workflow.

 For example, not every business has the same escalation procedures for support inquiries.
-The customer service platform must allow you to configure your process to match your workflow.
+Some teams require a tight integration with their IT departments, making a Jira or PagerDuty integration (which Salesforce and Freshdesk has) an important criteria.
+The best customer service platform is one that allows you to configure the setup to match your workflow.

 Look for industry-standard encryption protocols like SSL/TLS.
 Encryption ensures your data remains secure.
 See if the platform offers role-based access control (RBAC) to limit access to specific functionalities and data based on user roles.

-Certifications with regulations and industry standards are a great indicator of a platform’s commitment to data security and compliance.
+Certifications with regulations and industry standards are a great indicator of a platform’s commitment to data security and compliance, like Missive's SOC 2 Type II certification.

 Look for certifications that confirm compliance with regulations and standards like GDPR (General Data Protection Regulation), HIPAA (Health Insurance Portability and Accountability Act), or ISO (International Organization for Standardization).